logo

 Securing a home loan is one of the most important financial decisions people make when pursuing homeownership.
 Banks have traditionally been the dominant source of house loans, but Non-Banking Financial Companies (NBFCs) have emerged as strong challengers in the lending sector in recent years.

 Although banks and NBFCs have the same goal of providing loans, their legal frameworks and operational characteristics are vastly different.
 The key distinction is that NBFCs are registered under the Companies Act 1956, whereas banks are registered under the RBI Banking Act 1956.
-Another key factor in the NBFC vs bank debate is the level of credibility and trust associated with established banking institutions.
+Another key factor in the NBFC vs bank debate is the level of credibility and trust associated with established banking institutions, often discussed when evaluating the difference between bank and NBFC.

 This article will look into the difference between banks and NBFC in terms of house loans, outlining the advantages and disadvantages of each choice to help borrowers in making informed decisions.